gideon-maina/Whisper-to-InfluxDB/README.md

 	│   │       └── avg5.wsp
 ```

-Output from the script (Also sends the dat to InfluxDB)
+Output from the script (Also sends the data to InfluxDB)
 ```bash
 	host1.cpuload.avg1
 	host1.cpuload.avg15